Cobots: A beginner’s guide to collaborative robots

 2. Optimize before automating: Streamline existing processes to eliminate inefficiencies before automation.
 Automation should enhance an already optimized process, not complicate an inefficient one.

-3. Choose the right cobot: Use the detailed tasks and requirements to select a cobot with the appropriate payload, reach, precision, speed, and repeatability.
+3. Choose the right cobot: Use the detailed jobs and requirements to choose a cobot with the appropriate payload, reach, precision, speed, and repeatability.
+The right cobot company is going to make all the difference here.

 4. Test before you invest: Consider a trial period with a demo unit to test the cobot's performance in real-world conditions and ensure it meets operational needs before full integration.

-5. Design a cobot-friendly workspace: The workspace should be designed to accommodate the cobot, considering factors like the reach of the cobot arm and the safety of human workers.
+5. Design a cobot-friendly workspace: Design the workspace to accommodate the cobot, considering factors like the reach of the cobot arm and the safety of human workers.

 6. Prioritize safety: Implement necessary safety measures, including sensors and programmable safety zones, to prevent accidents and ensure compliance with regulatory standards.

-7. Train your team: Develop comprehensive training programs to educate staff on operating, interacting with, and troubleshooting cobots.
+7. Train your team: Develop comprehensive training programs to educate staff on how to operate, interact with, and troubleshoot cobots.
+Some cobot manufacturers, like FANUC, offer their own training — at a price.

 8. Engage with employees early: Address concerns and highlight the benefits of cobots, such as reducing the strain of manual labor and upskilling opportunities.

-9. Ensure seamless integration: The chosen cobot should be able to be integrated with existing machinery and software systems, minimizing disruption to current operations.
+9. Make sure you get good integration: Make sure the chosen cobot can be integrated with existing machinery and software systems, minimizing disruption to current operations.

 10. Set up data infrastructure: Set up the necessary data infrastructure to support cobot functionality, including machine learning capabilities and data analytics for continuous improvement.